MicrosoftDocs/MIMDocs/MIMDocs/PlanDesign/mim-best-practices.md

 required for your deployment.
 Use the Run-On Policy update setting on the action workflows to apply those policies retroactively on the loaded data.

+### Step 3: Reduce request and workflow instance retention period

+During the initial load process, a very large number of requests can arise which are stored in the standard configuration for 30 days.
+However, this high number can lead to performance problems, so make sure that the requests are removed from the database shortly after the initial load.

+For this purpose, the retention period must be reduced from 30 days to a few days.

+1. Open the MIM Portal.

+2. Administration.

+3. All Resources.

+4. System Resource Retention Configuration.

+5. Request and workflow instance retention period configuration.

+6. Extended Attributes.

+Changes to the retention period only affect future requests, requests already stored in the database retain the retention period valid at the time of the request.

-### Step 3: Configure and populate the FIM Service with external identity data
+### Step 4: Configure and populate the FIM Service with external identity data

 At this point you should follow the procedures described in the How Do I